tquijano/reposapp/README.md

 # Ingles Reposapp!

+> **Important:** To make the application work properly, add and turn on this extension on Google Chrome. **https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf**

 Hello!
 Here I will explain how the application is built **https://reposapp.vercel.app/**.
 It is important to note that the application works with the localstorage.
 Let's start: